 However, if all your pregnancy symptoms suddenly stop all at once that can be an early indicator of a miscarriage so it’s important to be aware of the symptoms of a miscarriage.

 An unfortunate reality is that some pregnancies end in miscarriage.
-A miscarriage most commonly results from a chromosomal abnormality, meaning it would have happened regardless and mom is not to blame.
+A miscarriage most commonly results from a chromosomal abnormality, meaning it would have happened regardless and the mother is not to blame.
 According to the March of Dimes, 10-15% of all pregnancies end in miscarriage with the vast majority occurring before week 12 of pregnancy.

 Symptoms of miscarriage: